31 Best Colors For Websites (In 2024)

 The right palette can keep your visitors on your website longer, contributing to your page’s overall performance.

 Friendly tip: If you aren’t a designer, it’s always better to stick to simplicity and not use too many different colors.
-But more on how to pick the right shade combos below.
+But below is more on how to pick the right shade combos.

 This post covers: